Greece › Mainland Greece Best Places

 - Taxi: To get around by taxi call English-speaking Canadian-Greek Angeliki (tel: +30 69 4543 8209) for all the local gossip and lore as well a good way to get to local attractions.

-The bright and cheery rural town of Kalambaka is the jumping off point for visits to the soaring, hanging monasteries of Meteora.
-These monasteries grew out of the necessity for self-preservation, used by late Byzantine monks and hermits as a refuge and hideout against Ottoman incursions.
-Over the years, the monastery buildings grew organically and are now quite impressive in their extent and appearance.
+The bright and cheery rural town of Kalambaka is the jumping-off point for visits to the soaring, suspended monasteries of Meteora.
+These monasteries grew out of a desire for prayerful isloation and the necessity for self-preservation, used by late Byzantine monks and hermits as a refuge and hideout against Ottoman incursions.
+Over the years, the monastery buildings grew organically and are now quite impressive in their size and appearance.
 Travelers can spot the tall sandstone pinnacles from afar as they rise unexpectedly from the surrounding plain, and the effect only gets more startling as you draw closer.

-The smaller settlement of Kastraki is actually the heart of the Meteora monasteries, though you can easily access the monasteries via a foot trail from the northern end of Kalambaka itself.
+The smaller settlement of Kastraki – a 15-minute walk west – is actually the heart of the Meteora monasteries and a more charming area to stay, though you can easily access the monasteries via a foot trail from the northern end of Kalambaka itself.
 While the bulk of visitors come for the monasteries, more athletic visitors come to climb the pinnacles themselves.
 The Kalambaka-Kastraki combination is a pretty destination package in itself with enticing restaurants, rustic wood and stone hostelries, and a vibrant atmosphere worthy of a day or three of lingering.
 The area is also an important transit point for travelers to Epirus or Western Macedonia.
 A winding 36 km road north leads to the junction with the Via Egnatia, where travelers can turn west for Ioannina or East for Kozani and Kastoria.

 - The Meteora Monasteries: There are six major monasteries worth visiting, but unless you are a walker, or really like monasteries, you are better advised to stick with just two or three.
 Ideally, you will need transport to get around.
-The Moni Megalou Meteorou is the biggest and most well-known.
+The Great Meteoron is the biggest and most well-known.
 Start with that and choose another one or two based on proximity, or love of hiking.
-A small charge is levied to visit each monastery.
+A small charge is levied to visit each monastery, and a strict dress code is enforced.

 - Rock Climbing: You will inevitably spot specks of red, yellow and other visible colors edging their way up the vertical rock walls.
 These are real people doing what they love: climbing.
 If you climb, Meteora offers some serious challenges, and ClimbGreece can help you out.